KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseButton.md

 `LeftButton` 0

-Represents the left mouse button.
+Represents the left mouse button\.

+<a name='Velaptor.Input.MouseButton.RightButton'></a>

+`RightButton` 1

+Represents the right mouse button\.

 <a name='Velaptor.Input.MouseButton.MiddleButton'></a>

 `MiddleButton` 2

-Represents the middle mouse button.
+Represents the middle mouse button\.

-<a name='Velaptor.Input.MouseButton.RightButton'></a>

-`RightButton` 1

-Represents the right mouse button.